-- 1.81 The only titles to be used henceforth in which faculty members may hold tenure are as follows: - (a) Professor - (b) Associate Professor - (c) Assistant Professor - Persons holding a named chair or professorship or a position designated by academic discipline may acquire tenure by virtue of one of the three positions listed above, but not through the named chair or professorship or position designated by academic discipline.
-At M. D. Anderson, the institution head under special circumstances may use the term Faculty Associate in lieu of Instructor. - 1.83 Other academic titles which may be used but in which tenure cannot be held are as follows: - (a) Instructor.
+- 1.81 Except for the title Regental Professor, the only titles to be used henceforth in which faculty members may hold tenure are as follows: - (a) Professor - (b) Associate Professor - (c) Assistant Professor - Persons holding a named chair or professorship or a position designated by academic discipline may acquire tenure by virtue of one of the three positions listed above, but not through the named chair or professorship or position designated by academic discipline.
+At M.D.
+Anderson, the institution head under special circumstances may use the term Faculty Associate in lieu of Instructor. - 1.83 Other academic titles which may be used but in which tenure cannot be held are as follows: - (a) Instructor.
 This title denotes a probationary appointment as a member of an institutional faculty.
-During the period of probationary appointment to this rank the scholarly competence, teaching performance, and professional promise of the candidate will be evaluated - (b) Lecturer.
+During the period of probationary appointment to this rank the scholarly competence, teaching performance, and professional promise of the candidate will be evaluated. - (b) Lecturer.
 This title is used for persons whose salary rates are comparable to those with tenure positions but who for various reasons should not be given formal tenure appointments. - (c) Assistant Instructor or Teaching Associate.
-These titles may be used interchangeably for (1) certain graduate students teaching on a part-time or full-time basis who are in the last phase of their doctoral programs and who are unconditionally enrolled in graduate study, or (2) persons who, because of the nature of their duties, such as in a laboratory or in a hospital, do not quality for one of the usual academic titles and do not hold the academic training or professional distinction usually required for attaining tenure positions.
+These titles may be used interchangeably for (1) certain graduate students teaching on a part-time or full-time basis who are in the last phase of their doctoral programs and who are unconditionally enrolled in graduate study, or (2) persons who, because of the nature of their duties, such as in